What Happens When You Eat Fatty Foods After Gallbladder Removal?

 Immediate Effects of Eating Fatty Foods After Gallbladder Removal

 After gallbladder removal, many people experience digestive symptoms, especially when consuming fatty foods.
 These symptoms result from the body’s inability to digest fats as effectively.
-Common effects include:
+I routinely advise patients that these symptoms are usually temporary and tend to improve as the digestive system adapts to the new flow of bile.

 These symptoms can be frustrating, but understanding why they happen can help you make better dietary choices.